-Since our inception in 1997, we have completed 24 projects with total GFA of 2,579,915 square meters.
-As of December 31, 2012, we had 14 projects in eight cities in China and the United States with estimated total GFA of 2,782,799 square meters under construction and planning, of which nine projects with estimated total GFA of 2,182,821 square meters were under construction.
-As of December 31, 2012, we had one residential development project in Williamsburg, Brooklyn, New York in the planning stage with an estimated total GFA of 37,078 square meters.
-As of December 31, 2012, we also held for sale certain land parcels in Reno, Nevada and 15 condominium units in Irvine, California.
+Since our inception in 1997, we have completed 28 projects with total GFA of 3,623,112 square meters.
+As of December 31, 2013, we had 16 projects in eight cities in China and the United States with estimated total GFA of 3,164,541 square meters under construction and planning, of which 11 projects with estimated total GFA of 2,038,586 square meters were under construction.
+As of December 31, 2013, we also held for sale certain land parcels in Reno, Nevada and 8 condominium units in Irvine, California.
+As of December 31, 2013, we also completed our acquisition of Jiangsu Jiajing for the purpose of acquiring land and residential real estate in progress thereon by Jiangsu Jiajing in Kunshan.
+This is the first land acquisition done through equity investment by the Group for the past three years.

-Our total revenue, derived primarily from sales of residential real estate, has increased from US\$450.0 million in 2010 to US\$687.5 million in 2011 and US\$914.8 million in 2012.
-Our net income was US\$51.1 million, US\$102.3 million and US\$157.0 million, respectively, for the same periods.
-We acquire land in China primarily through auctions of government land.
-This acquisition method allows us to obtain unoccupied land with unencumbered land use rights, which in turn enables us to save the time and expenses associated with protracted legal processes to obtain title, demolition and re-settlement and to commence construction quickly.
+Our total revenue, derived primarily from sales of residential real estate, was US\$687.5 million in 2011, US\$914.8 million in 2012 and US\$897.7 million in 2013.
+Our net income was US\$102.3 million, US\$157.0 million and US\$126.4 million, respectively, for the same periods.
+We acquire land in China primarily through auctions of government land and direct negotiation.
+These acquisition methods allow us to obtain unoccupied land with unencumbered land use rights, which in turn enables us to save the time and expenses associated with protracted legal processes to obtain title, demolition and re-settlement and to commence construction quickly.